wearpants/instrument/README.rst

 Blocks
 ======
-To measure the excecution time of a block of code, use a `measure_block` context manager:
+To measure the excecution time of a block of code, use a :func:`measure_block` context manager:

 >>> from measure_it import measure_block
 >>> with measure_block(name="slowcode"):